Performance reviews mark a difficult time of year.

 A lot of the management work is intangible, and there is a long feedback loop from you doing something until you see its effects.
 This is why it’s hard to evaluate yourself as a leader.

 Figure out what you're optimizing for as a manager.
 You may be looking for feedback on how effectively you manage for happiness or for building a strong team.
-Make what you’re optimizing for valid, like getting a project across the finish line, your own work-life balance, or scaling your engineering team.
+Make what you’re optimizing for valid, like getting a project across the finish line, your own work-life balance as a leader, or scaling your engineering team.

 After you’ve received feedback, you can check in with yourself and ask, “Based on what I’m optimizing for, how did I do?”